| | | | | | |

 Arriving at Neuschwanstein Castle

 We left our accommodation early and drove only 5 minutes to the ticket center for Neuschwanstein Castle.
-The line was long, but we already had tickets reserved.
-Unfortunately, the tickets were on my laptop at home and we needed someone from the office to look up our records and print them.
-Thankfully, there was no wait at the reserved/group ticket line, so we were able to pick up the tickets quickly and before our reservation time.
+Although the line was long, we had reserved tickets in advance.
+However, the tickets were on my laptop back home, so we needed assistance from the office to retrieve our records and print them.
+Thankfully, there was no wait at the reserved/group ticket line, and we were able to pick up the tickets quickly—well before our scheduled reservation time.

 Tip: Purchasing tickets for the Neuschwanstein Castle in advance is a huge time saver!
-We reserved our morning slot and did not have had to wait in the long line at the ticket center.
-You can also purchase tickets for Hohenschwangau Castle and the Museum of the Bavarian Kings or a combination of all three.
+By reserving a morning slot, we avoided the long lines at the ticket center.
+You can also purchase tickets for Hohenschwangau Castle and the Museum of the Bavarian Kings, or opt for a combination ticket to visit all three.

-The walk up the hill to the castle took us 20 minutes, but usually takes 25-30 minutes.
-Make sure you allow that extra time for the hike up the hill and time to park beforehand.
-There was also the option to purchase a ride in a horse drawn carriage.
-Even though it is a long hike up, the views of the mountains and the surrounding forest are amazing!
+The walk up the hill to the castle took us about 20 minutes, though it typically takes 25–30 minutes.
+Be sure to allow extra time for parking and the hike.
+Alternatively, you can purchase a ride in a horse-drawn carriage.
+While the walk is a bit strenuous, the breathtaking views of the mountains and the surrounding forest make it well worth the effort!

 Neuschwanstein Castle Tour

-Our group tour was informative with history of the castle and King Ludwig II of Bavaria.
-Designed after Versailles in Paris, the whimsical castle of gold had many similiar features.
-Neuschwanstein was built on old castle ruins near the village of Hohenschwangau.
-Construction began in 1869 and continued for 17 years.
-It was never completed, as King Ludwig II died at a young age, in his early 40s.
-King Ludwig II only spent 172 days in the castle before his death.
+Our group tour of Neuschwanstein Castle was both informative and fascinating, providing insight into the castle’s history and its creator, King Ludwig II of Bavaria.
+Inspired by Versailles in Paris, this whimsical castle is adorned with similar opulent features.
+Neuschwanstein was constructed on the ruins of an older castle near the village of Hohenschwangau.
+Construction began in 1869 and continued for 17 years, though the castle was never completed.
+Tragically, King Ludwig II died in his early 40s, having only spent 172 days living in the castle.

-The gold throne room is simply gorgeous with all the gold finishes and colorfully painted walls.
-Images feature Jesus Christ and the 12 apostles as well as former Monarchy.
-Additionally, the lavish room features a marble platform for the throne, an elaborate mosaic floor, and a large gold chandelier with crystals.
-This room is definitely worth some extra time to explore all the ornate details and paintings!
+The gold throne room is simply breathtaking, with its lavish gold finishes and vibrantly painted walls.
+The artwork features depictions of Jesus Christ, the twelve apostles, and former monarchs.
+The room also includes a marble platform designed for a throne (though one was never built), an intricate mosaic floor, and a grand gold chandelier adorned with crystals.
+This room is truly a highlight and deserves extra time to admire its ornate details and exquisite paintings.

 Alpine Slide